Jeremy Irvine

 Jeremy William Fredric Smith (born 18 June 1990), known professionally as Jeremy Irvine, is an English actor.
 He made his film debut when Steven Spielberg chose him to star in the epic war film War Horse (2011) and has since starred in films such as Great Expectations (2012), The Railway Man (2013), and Mamma Mia!
-Here We Go Again (2018), as well as the television series Treadstone (2019).
-He is set to portray James Sunderland in the upcoming horror film Return to Silent Hill.
+Here We Go Again (2018), and Return to Silent Hill (2026), as well as the television series Treadstone (2019).

 Irvine has earned a reputation as a method actor.
 For War Horse, he began lifting weights and gained 14 lb of muscle, underwent two months of intensive horseback training, and spent so much time recreating the Battle of Somme scene in the film that he got trench foot; for The Railway Man, he lost around 14 lb by starving himself for two months and performed his own torture scenes.

 Early life

-Irvine was born Jeremy William Fredric Smith in Gamlingay on 18 June 1990, the son of Liberal Democrat councillor Bridget Smith and engineer Chris Smith.
+Irvine was born Jeremy William Fredric Smith on 18 June 1990 in Gamlingay, Cambridgeshire, England, the son of Liberal Democrat councillor Bridget Smith and engineer Chris Smith.
 He has two younger brothers, one of whom portrayed a younger version of his character in Great Expectations (2012).
 His great-grandfather was Ralph Lilley Turner.

 Irvine took his stage surname from his grandfather's first name.
 He started acting at age 16 after his drama teacher inspired him: "I never fitted in, which led me to acting.
 I was looking for something different."
 He played Romeo and other main roles in plays at Bedford Modern School, followed by a run with the National Youth Theatre.

 After completing a one-year foundation course at the London Academy of Music and Dramatic Art (LAMDA), Irvine spent two years posting his CV through letterboxes to get acting work, during which time he worked in his local supermarket and did web design.
-He almost gave up acting for good just before he got his big break in War Horse.
-In an interview with CBS News while promoting Great Expectations, he described this as the lowest point of his life and revealed that he considered taking a different career path: "I'd kind of hit rock bottom and really did think this was stupid and I just wasted three or four years of my life.
-My dad wanted me to get a job being a welder.
+He almost gave up acting just before he got his break in War Horse.
+In an interview with CBS News while promoting Great Expectations, he described this as the lowest point of his life and said that he considered taking a different career path: "My dad wanted me to get a job being a welder.
 At the company he was at, he was an engineer.
 I was very very close to doing that."